sgmurphy/wordpress-plugins/backup/README.txt

 * New feature: New cloud integration with "Pcloud" is added
 * New feature: New cloud integration with "Box" is added
 * Bug fixed related to System Info and Services tabs
-* Bug fixed related to ‚ÄúMigrate‚Äù button, which became inactive after some activity
+* Bug fixed related to “Migrate” button, which became inactive after some activity

 = 1.6.3 =
 * Bug fixed related to reloads were not working if alternate cron was on